 On the left side, you’ll see the nodes in your scene and can select the node that you want to “listen” for the signal.
 Note that the Timer node is blue, this is a visual indication that it’s the node that is emitting the signal.
 Select the root node.

 The target node must have a script attached or you’ll receive an error message.

-On the right side, you can bind an arbitrary number of arguments of (possibly) different types.
+If you toggle the Advanced menu, you’ll see on the right side that you can bind an arbitrary number of arguments of (possibly) different types.
 This can be useful when you have more than one signal connected to the same method, as each signal propagation will result in different values for those extra call arguments.

 On the bottom of the window is a field labeled “Receiver Method”.
 This is the name

 of the function in the target node’s script that you want to use.
 By default,